pdobsan/oama/README.md

       --run-by-cron            mailctl invoked by cron

     Available commands:
-      password                 get the password
+      password                 Get the password for email
-      access                   get the access token
-      renew                    renew the access token
+      access                   Get the access token for email renew                    Renew the access token of email authorize                Authorize OAuth2 for service/email
-      authorize                authorize an email entry for Oauth2 fetch                    get fdm to fetch all or the given accounts cron                     Manage running by cron
+      fetch                    Get fdm to fetch all or the given accounts cron                     Manage running by cron
-      list                     list all accounts in fdm's config printenv                 Print the current Environment
+      list                     List all accounts in fdm's config printenv                 Print the current Environment

 More detailed help for individual commands can also be generated: